msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 ![](https://www.science.org/cms/10.1126/science.abo6443/asset/9130413d-bc82-4e00-9d43-0c644c3bb59b/assets/images/large/science.abo6443-f1.jpg)

 Our top vote-getter got us fascinated about the possibility of new, mild carbene-type reactivity.
-It seems like "new" reactivity concepts arising from the merger of known reactivity principles, presented digestibly, are the zeitgeist of these times.
+It seems like "new" reactivity concepts arising from the merger of known reactivity principles, presented digestibly, is the zeitgeist of these times.

+## What do we learn from this?